dili021/EZrecipeasy-recipe-sharing-network/README.md

 - Contributions, issues, and feature requests are welcome!
 If you have something in mind please visit the
 [issues page](https://github.com/dili021/rails-capstone/issues)

+## Future features

+- A voting system for the recipes
+- New recipe notifications

 ## Credits